 Ornamented like reliquaries, the model boats that comprise Hew Locke’s The Wine Dark Sea evoke global narratives of travel and migration—both sought and forced—from past and present.
-Covered in burlap bags, doll’s clothes, beads, fake flowers, medallions, and more, Locke’s flotilla includes battleships, schooners, lifeboats, container ships, rowboats and other historic and contemporary vessels.
-Hung at eye-height, the procession is both celebratory and mournful, recalling “votive boats,” the miniature models that first appeared in European churches in the 15th century, offered by sea captains and survivors of shipwrecks in thanks for pleas for protection.
-Born in Scotland but raised in Guyana (known as “the land of many waters”), Locke investigates the intersections of colonialism, displacement, power and its historical symbols, conjuring the journeys of explorers, pirates, slaves, missionaries, immigrants, tourists, and refugees.
-The Wine Dark Sea is how Homer describes the ocean in The Iliad and The Odyssey; these ancient epic tales of travel and tribulation also served as inspiration for Caribbean writer Derek Walcott’s celebrated poem, Omeros.
-Embodying travel, migration, hope and suffering, prosperity and despair, the vast spectrum of journeys of bodies and souls, Locke’s boats pay homage to the fantasies and realities of centuries of human flow.
+Covered in burlap bags, doll’s clothes, beads, fake flowers, medallions, and more, Locke’s flotilla includes battleships, schooners, lifeboats, container ships, rowboats, and other historic and contemporary vessels.
+Hung at eye-height, the procession is both celebratory and mournful, recalling “votive boats,” the miniature models that first appeared in European churches in the 15th century, offered by sea captains and survivors of shipwrecks in thanks or as pleas for protection.
+Born in Scotland but raised in Guyana (known as “the land of many waters”), Locke investigates the intersections of colonialism, displacement, power, and its historical symbols, conjuring the journeys of explorers, pirates, slaves, missionaries, immigrants, tourists, and refugees.
+Titled after Homer’s description of the ocean in his epic poems, The Iliad and The Odyssey, The Wine Dark Sea embodies travel, migration, hope and suffering, prosperity and despair, the vast spectrum of journeys of bodies and souls, Locke’s boats pay homage to the fantasies and realities of centuries of human flow.
 “It’s not just about something dark,” says the artist.
 “It’s about people searching for a better life, which is a human right.
 It’s what we do.”

 The technologies of transport have long determined the movement of people and goods, fueling the expansion of empire and capital, the displacement of communities and resources, the shapes of borders.
-In the U.S. the railroad was how the West was won.
-The mythology of the American cowboy-hero is becoming at best a cultural artifact; his manufactured mystique is rapidly waning.
-Like the tumbleweed being blown by a fan on a treadmill’s repetitive, stationery movement in the work by Julius von Bismarck, Julian Charrière, and Felix Kiessling, JOE IS DEAD, the cultural iconography of Western Manifest Destiny is losing strength.
-As the global refugee crisis continues, ensuring universal access to human rights in a world where, as poet Amit Majmudar says, “There’s no America to sail to anymore” will require seismic changes—changes potentially inspired by accumulation of the subtle yet potent shifts in perspective that art can engender.
+As the global refugee crisis continues, ensuring universal access to human rights in a world where, as poet Amit Majmudar says, “There’s no America to sail to anymore,” will require seismic changes—changes potentially inspired by accumulation of the subtle yet potent shifts in perspective that art can engender.
 Describing the role of art in shaping change, Richard Mosse says, “I believe that beauty is the sharpest tool in the box; I think that aesthetics can be understood as the opposite of anesthetic; it can be used to awaken the senses rather than to put you to sleep.
 We have a moral imperative to adequately communicate these difficult narratives so that people can be more aware.”

 French artist JR is known worldwide for photographing marginalized communities.
 As part of his 2009 Women are Heroes project, he photographed women living in the slums of Kibera, outside of Nairobi and pasted images of their eyes onto a real train that commutes everyday on tracks on top of a hill.
 He also installed sheets of corrugated metal on the hill and pasted the bottom parts of the faces on them, so that when the train passed by, the eyes connected with the faces, rendering the unseen and ignored powerfully visible.
 Eye Contact #7 recreates JR’s Kibera project as a wall sculpture in the form of an electronic train.
 Like Locke’s boats and Cave’s found objects, this kinetic artwork has the capacity to reveal that our manifest destiny lies in understanding our shared vulnerability.
 Could we, like JR’s toy trains, lock eyes rather than borders, we might better recognize our common humanity.